-4.3 Djangoplicity
+3.2 Djangoplicity

-An alternate method to tag EPO images is through the Djangoplicity web interface deployed for websites run at the European Southern Observatory.
+An alternate method to tag EPO images is through the Djangoplicity web interface.
 This content management system (CMS) is used for the ESO and ESA/Hubble websites and uses the Python-XMP-Toolkit and Python-AVM-Library to manipulate metadata.
 It allows the user to keep track of every webpage and all media products.
-For EPO images, the CMS contains a form with all editable AVM fields.
+For the EPO images, the CMS contains a form with all editable AVM fields.